KaushalBhatol/amazon-palanpur/README.md

  - we are just retailler.
  - website for peoples help to contact to **Palanpur City** delivery centers.

+### site rules
+> page Rules
+- each page contain only 10 products.
+- new product on top.
+- old products are going back.
+> ad rules
+- main(index) page not contain any ad.
+- delivery page not contain any ad.
+- each page have max 2 ads.
+- ads are relative to products.
+- ads priority are lower than products.

 ## v1.2

 >fetures :star:
 - added delivery info page.
 - updated links.
+- added Licence
+- added second page for top deals.

 ## v1.1